IntelLabs/t2sp/README.md

 Here you would see a `setenv.sh`.

-+ If you have your own gcc, llvm or clang and did not use the above `install-tools.sh` command to install them, in `setenv.sh`, modify the following path variables appropriately:
++ If you have your own gcc, llvm or clang and thus did not use the above `install-tools.sh` command to install them, in `setenv.sh`, modify the following path variables appropriately:

 ```
   GCC_PATH=...